-Sometimes the new role requires a new mindset, approach, or leadership skills.
+Sometimes the new role requires a new mindset, skillset, approach, or leadership skills.

-Executive leadership coaching is a proven tool for addressing these challenges and elevating performance.
+Executive coaching is a proven tool for addressing challenges and elevating leader performance.

-Executive leadership coaching typically starts with a process to ensure the right coach is matched with the executive.
+Coaching for performance typically starts with a process to ensure a leader is matched with the right executive coach.

-To ensure the coaching engagement is successful, the coach and the coachee may work together to decide on goals, discuss ways to measure success, and agree to expectations on things such as confidentiality ahead of time.
-These meetings can take place in-person or virtually.
+Either way, to ensure the coaching engagement is successful, the coach and the coachee should work together to decide on goals, discuss ways to measure success, and agree to expectations on things such as confidentiality ahead of time.

-The coach then works with the leader one-on-one, either in-person or virtually, over a period of several months to help them apply what they already know, discover new perspectives and resources, and increase their self-awareness and ability to meet new challenges.
+The executive coach then works with the leader one-on-one, either in-person or more commonly, via teleconference, over a period of several months to help them apply what they already know, discover new perspectives and resources, and increase their self-awareness and ability to meet new challenges.